 "What about Kurosaki?
 Haven't you told him?"

 "No. I'm not even sure I can.
-I mean," Tsuzuki said with a sigh, "if you were Hisoka, and you went through what he experienced, is that something you would want to hear?
+I mean," Tsuzuki said with a breathy chuckle, "if you were Hisoka, and you went through what Muraki put him through, is that something you would want to hear?
 That the person you're supposed to be able to trust most was responsible for everything that went wrong in your life?
 I don't know what that would do to him, and I'm too scared to find out.
 I don't think I could bear it if I lost him, Tatsumi.
 He's become too important to me.
-He brought me back to life."
+He gave me my life back."

 That old feeling like he was trespassing somewhere he didn't belong returned to Tatsumi full-force at his old partner's confession.
-It was not every day Tsuzuki was so forthcoming, or so eloquent, about such deep-seated feelings, which meant the fact that he was tonight was not a good sign.
+It was not every day Tsuzuki was so forthcoming, or so eloquent, about such deep-seated feelings, which made the fact that he was tonight not a good sign.

 "Tsuzuki, have you been drinking?"

 Tsuzuki paused at that.
 "Just a little," he said.
-Then, "But you won't tell him, will you?"
+"But you won't tell him, will you?"

 "What?
 That you had a drink this late or that Muraki wants you to think you two are related?"
 By the way Tsuzuki's eyes widened, Tatsumi knew his way of phrasing the question had been effective.
-At this moment, with things the way they were, it seemed best to shy away from anything that could not be parceled out in absolutes.
-"It's not my place to tell him something like that.
-You can decide that for yourself, when you're good and ready.
-If you're ever ready."
+At this moment, with things the way they were, it seemed best to trivialize this news as much as possible.
+After all, he still hadn't shown Tatsumi any proof that Muraki's claims were true.
+"It's not my place to tell Kurosaki something like that.
+You can decide that for yourself, when you're good and ready—if ever."